 Final Word

 While high-functioning depression may not ruin your life, it’s worth seeking out professional help for.
 Through treatment, you’ll be able to overcome PDD symptoms and work towards living a more fulfilling life.
-Not to mention, it’s the best way to ensure your PDD doesn’t develop into a major depressive disorder.
+Furthermore, it’s the best way to ensure your PDD doesn’t develop into a major depressive disorder.